 The Loire Valley is an important location for trade and transportation as it sits on the banks of the Loire, France’s longest river.
 The valley has been inhabited by the Cenomani, a Celtic tribe of the Cisalpine Gauls, since the Iron Ages.
 Their descendants and the Druids unsuccessfully repelled Julius Caesar and his troops marching into the valley, leading to the Romans taking over the region in 52 BC.

 The towns of Angers, Le Mans, Orléans, and Tours were formed under the reign of Rome’s first emperor, Augustus.
 These settlements were modelled after the Roman cities, complete with baths, forums, and theatres.
-The Romans also began planting vineyards, a practice continued by the monastic orders and which led to the growth of winemaking in the region.
+The Romans also began planting vineyards, a practice continued by the monastic orders and which led to the birth of world-class French wine from the region.
 Christianity was introduced to the area, and by the 4th century, the entire region had converted to the new religion.

 The French Age

 Roman armies thwarted the invading troops of Attila the Hun in 451, but they themselves were usurped by Clovis, the pagan King of the Franks who later converted to Christianity.
 Seen as the founder of France, a derivation of his name, Louis, became the principal name of France’s kings.

 As France was still a decentralised state, the power of Loire’s local nobility rivalled the power of the French throne.
 The church itself has a more cohesive power than the throne, and the Loire nobles often turned to the church instead of the crown to mediate their disputes.